Annual Gynecology Exams in Naperville, Illinois

 When it comes to diagnosing and managing Polycystic Ovary Syndrome (PCOS), a comprehensive physical exam is a crucial step.
 If you’re encountering symptoms associated with PCOS, your doctor will conduct a thorough examination.
 This includes measuring your blood pressure, calculating your body mass index, and assessing your waist size.
 Skin abnormalities and excess hair growth on the face, chest, and back will also be carefully examined.

-In addition to these examinations, an ultrasound will be employed to provide a visual of the ovaries.
+Additionally, an ultrasound will be employed to provide a visual of the ovaries.
 This technique allows for the diagnosis of cysts that may not be apparent during a pelvic exam, contributing to a more accurate diagnosis and personalized treatment plan for PCOS.
 Our commitment to comprehensive care ensures that every aspect of your health is thoroughly evaluated at The Wright Center for Women’s Health.

 Common Health Concerns as Women Age